FadTheChad/FadBot/README.md

 1. Open a pull request.
 We will review the changes (and hopefully merge it!).

 Check out [`CONTRIBUTING.md`](https://github.com/FadTheChad/FadBot/blob/main/.github/CONTRIBUTING.md) before doing the above!

+## Issues
+Have a feature idea?
+Want to report a bug?
+Simply create an issue and we will try to see what we can do!
+Make sure to check both of our [Issue Templates](https://github.com/FadTheChad/FadBot/tree/main/.github/ISSUE_TEMPLATE) before you send one!

 # Code Of Conduct
 We expect you to be respectful with each other and create a happy environment!
 See [`CODE_OF_CONDUCT.md`](https://github.com/FadTheChad/FadBot/blob/main/.github/CODE_OF_CONDUCT.md) for more details!